 After AEP conducted an internal review of the TSMV application for completeness, public input was received up until April 20, 2017.
 All comments submitted are posted for viewing.

 Note: In the interest of full transparency all public input received by AEP is posted on this website, in accordance with all applicable Freedom of Information and Privacy Act requirements.
 Names will appear, but any further personal information will be removed.

 The report for the Three Sisters Mountain Village (TSMV) Wildlife Corridor Application open house held March 16, 2017 at the Coast Canmore Hotel is now available.

-Alberta Environment and Parks Letter requesting additional information from Three Sisters Mountain Village (TSMV) regarding their Wildlife Corridor Application is now available.
+August 11, 2017 Alberta Environment and Parks letter requesting additional information from Three Sisters Mountain Village (TSMV) regarding their Wildlife Corridor Application.

 You can download a copy of the Natural Resources Conservation Board (NRCB) decision report on Three Sisters Golf Resorts Inc. located under Decisions in the Recreation section here: